CoderDojo-Content/Content-Hackathon-Guide/en/sushi/beginner html.md

    1. Fork/Remix the project
    2. Translate the content as necessary
    3. "Share" the Trinket and save the Link generated
-2. Please send a list of these URLs
+2. Please send us a list of the URLs

 # How to do it